Global existence of a nonlinear wave equation arising from Nordstr\"om's theory of gravitation: The Cauchy problem for a semi-linear wave equation using Fourier series

-Based on the energy estimate \eqref{eq:estimate-linear} of the solution to the linear Cauchy problem \eqref{eq:wave:7}--\eqref{eq:wave:8}, we shall show the existence to the Cauchy problem \eqref{eq:wave:1}--\eqref{eq:wave:2} in the interval $[0,\infty)$ in the homogeneous space $\mathbullet H^{m+1}$ for $m\geq \frac{3}{2}$, under the assumption that the initial data, as well as $a(t,x)$, are sufficiently small.
+Based on the energy estimate \eqref{eq:estimate-linear} of the solution to the linear Cauchy problem \eqref{eq:wave:7}--\eqref{eq:wave:8}, we shall show the existence of classical solutions to the Cauchy problem \eqref{eq:wave:1}--\eqref{eq:wave:2} in the interval $[0,\infty)$ in the Sobolev space $ H^{m+1}$ for $m> \frac{5}{2}$, under the assumption that the initial data, as well as $a(t,x)$, are sufficiently small.
 In order to achieve this, we define a linear operator

 as follows.
 Let $u=\mathscr L (v)$ be the solution to the linear equation